kubilaycaglayan/tic-tac-toe/README.md

 # Tic Tac Tow

 > You can play Tic-Tac-Toe with this application.
-My purpose was to build it with only Javascript.
-There is not global variables.
+My purpose was to only build it with Javascript.
+There are no global variables.
 Almost every method is single responsible.

+### How To Remove Event Listeners?

+> I am storing event listeners in an array at the moment of creation.
+> When I want to remove them, I am using that array to address them.

+###

 ![screenshot](./images/ttt.png)